 With regards to At-Fault eviction where a covenant of the agreement is violated or the Tenant is creating a nuisance, and not based, in whole or in part, on the failure to pay rent or any other charges, a standard 3-Day Notice may be issued, provided a local ordinance doesn’t restrict you further.

 Due to the overwhelming volume of calls and emails our office has received with regards to these new changes, our office will not be able to answer your personal questions absent the scheduling of a consultation with our attorneys.
-Otherwise, you are welcome to attend our last, free web-conference presentation in September.
-The web-conferences date and time is as follows:
+Our consultation fees are $300 for up to one hour with regards to residential evictions and most commercial evictions.

 Additional Helpful Information – including links and important deadlines: